nathnp/GC-Internal-WaveBird/readme.md

 ## Will using a wired controller hurt my GC?

 No, using both a wired controller and a WaveBird at the same time will be similar to using two WaveBirds on the same channel.

+Note: Some games may not like hot plugging a wired controller.